ibm-cloud-docs/billing-usage/ts-view-commit.md

 I can't view any commitments from the Commitments and subscriptions page in the {{site.data.keyword.cloud}} console.
 {: tsSymptoms}

-You can view active or existing commitments only if you signed up for the {{site.data.keyword.cloud_notm}} Pay As You Go with Committed Use pricing model.
+You can view active or existing commitments only if you signed up for the {{site.data.keyword.cloud_notm}} Pay As You Go with Committed Use billing model.
 {: tsCauses}

 Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} or [{{site.data.keyword.cloud_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter).